Thank you for your interest in volunteering with Earn It! Keep It! Save it!

 Volunteering with Earn It!
 Keep It!
 Save It!

 Earn It!
 Keep It!
 Save It!
 Bay Area provides free tax preparation to low- to moderate-income individuals, families, and seniors.
 Tax returns are prepared by trained and IRS certified volunteers at local community organizations.

 Join our exciting coalition of volunteers – we will provide training and link you to a local site to assist low-income families and seniors in your community.
-We have over 200 sites throughout seven counties in the Bay Area (Alameda, Contra Costa, Marin, Napa, Solano, San Francisco and San Mateo).
+We have over 200 sites throughout eight counties in the Bay Area (Alameda, Contra Costa, Marin, Napa, Santa Clara, Solano, San Francisco, and San Mateo).
 Check out the top 10 reasons to become a tax preparer with EKS!